-Configura tion " Start Here Choos se a deployment type to start configuring network policy DELL W-Series Wireless DELL DELL W-Series WITELESS For wireless end-hosts connecting through an DELL wireless access device or controller, with authentication via IEEE 802.1X (Service rules customized for DELL WLAN Mobility Controllers).
-802.1X Wireless For wireless end-hosts connecting through an 802.11 wireless access device or controller, with authentication via IEEE 802.1X.
-Allows configuring both identity and posture based policies.
-802.1X Wired L For end-hosts connecting through an Ethernet LAN, with authentication via IEEE 802.1X.
-Allows configuring both identity and posture based policies.
-MAC Authentication MAC-based authentication bypass service, for end-hosts without an 802.1X supplicant or a posture agent (printers, other embedded devices, and computers owned by guests or contractors).
+Configuration " Start Here Choose a deployment type to start configuring network policy DELL W-Series Wireless For wireless end-hosts connecting through an DELL wireless access device or controller, with authentication via IEEE 802.1X (Service rules customized for DELL WLAN Mobility Controllers) 802.1X Wireless 802.1X Wired For end-hosts connecting through an Ethernet LAN, with authentication via IEEE 802.1X.
+Allows configuring both identity and posture based policies MAC Authentication MAC-based authentication bypass service, for end-hosts without an 802.1X supplicant or a posture agent (printers, other embedded devices, and computers owned by guests or contractors).
 Authentication is based on the MAC-address of the end-host being present in a white list or black list.
-Web-based Authentication Ş Web-based authentication service for guests or agentless hosts, via the Policy Manager Portal.
-The user is redirected to the Policy Manager captive portal by the network device, or by a DNS server that is set up to redirect traffic on a subnet to a specific URL.
-The web page collects username and password, and also optionally collects health information.
-Web-based Health Check Only Web-based authentication service for guests or agentless hosts, via the Policy Manager Portal.
-Health-Check only.
-5 Web-based Open Network Access 4 Web-based access service for guests via the Policy Manager Portal.
+Web-based authentication service for guests or agentless hosts, via the Policy Manager Portal.
+The user is redirected to the Policy Manager captive portal by the device, or by a DNS server that is set up to redirect traffic on a subnet to a specific URL.
+The web page collects username and password, and also optionally coll health information.
+Web-based Health Check Only Web-based authentication service for quests or agentless hosts, via the Policy Manager Portal, Health-Check only Web-based Open Network Access Web-based access service for guests via the Policy Manager Portal.
 The user is redirected to the captive portal page that shows the terms and conditions of network usage and allows access without authentication or health checks.
-W 802.1X Wireless - Identity Only For wireless end-hosts connecting through an 802.11 wireless access device or controller, with authentication via IEEE 802.1X.
-Allows configuring identity based policies.
-802.1X Wired - Identity Only - 💖 🗖 For end-hosts connecting through an Ethernet LAN, with authentication via IEEE 802.1X.
-Allows configuring identity based policies.
-RADIUS Enforcement (Generic) att Template for any kind of RADIUS request.
-Service rule can be added to handle RADIUS requests that sends any type of standard or vendor-specific attributes.
-RADIUS Proxy Template for any kind of RADIUS request that needs to be proxied to another RADIUS server (proxy target).
-4 TACACS+ Enforcement Template for any kind of TACACS+ request for device administrator authentication and authorization.
-DELL W-Series Application Authentication 7 Authentication Service for ClearPass Applications - Insight ^{} Cisco Web Authentication Proxy Web-based authentication service for guests or agentless hosts connecting through a Cisco Ethemet switch.
+802.1X Wireless - Identity Only For wireless end-hosts connecting through an 802.11 wireless access device or controller, with authentication via IEEE 802.1X.
+Allows configuring identity based po 802.1X Wired - Identity Only For end-hosts connecting through an Ethernet LAN, with authentication via IEEE 802.1X.
+Allows configuring identity based policies RADIUS Enforcement (Generic) Template for any kind of RADIUS request.
+Service rule can be added to handle RADIUS requests that sends any type of standard or vendor-specific attributes RADIUS Proxy Template for any kind of RADIUS request that needs to be proxied to another RADIUS server (proxy target).
+TACACS+ Enforcement Template for any kind of TACACS+ request for device administrator authentication and authorization PDELL W-Series Application Authentication Authentication Service for ClearPass Applications - Insight Cisco Web Authentication Proxy Web-based authentication service for guests or agentless hosts connecting through a Cisco Ethernet switch.
 The switch hosts a captive portal; the portal web page collects username and password.
 The switch then sends a RADIUS request in the form of a PAP authentication request to Policy Manager.